Spacial/csstuff/README.md

 * [Useful checklist for building good Python library APIs, based on "How to make a good library API" PyCon 2017 talk](https://github.com/vintasoftware/python-api-checklist/)

+## Distributed Systems

+* [CharmPy](https://charmpy.readthedocs.io/en/latest/) is a high-level parallel and distributed programming framework with a simple and powerful API, based on migratable Python objects and remote method invocation; built on top of an adaptive C/C++ runtime system providing speed, scalability and dynamic load balancing.

 ## Artificial Intelligence

 * [Lisp code](https://github.com/norvig/paip-lisp) for the textbook "Paradigms of Artificial Intelligence Programming"